MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 For **read or unread messages** that are identified as high confidence phishing after delivery, ZAP quarantines the message.
 Only admins can view and manage high confidence phish messages from quarantine.

-ZAP for high confidence phish in enabled by default.
+ZAP for high confidence phish is enabled by default.
 For more information, see [Secure by Default in Office 365](secure-by-default.md).

 ### ZAP for spam